700 evacuated from New Zealand town as wildfire threatens

 - Women in white: Democrats draw contrast at Trump's address VIEW

+The wildfire began Tuesday and had spread to about 2,000 hectares (5,000 acres) by Friday.
+It had burned down one house.
+Authorities believe it was started by sparks from farm equipment.

-Other, smaller fires have also flared up in the dry region, including in the city of Nelson.
+Other, smaller fires were also flaring up in the dry region, including in the city of Nelson, which is home to about 50,000 people.

+Richard Kirby, the group recovery manager for Civil Defence, said it might be four of five days before the fire is contained.

+He said the drought-like conditions in the region are causing problems for residents and farmers alike.